DreamtaleCore/MyBriefServer/README.md

 ###folder structure

-Every folder here contains project file and a _webroot_ file, you can change the contain in it, and named the main in port as ``index.html``
+Every folder here contains project file and a _webroot_ folder, you can change the contain in it, and named the main in port as ``index.html``

 ###Tips: